matthewfeickert-talks/reproducible-ml-for-scientists-workshop/book/setup.md

 cd reproducible-ml-scipy-2025
 ```

-Now you have a GitHub repository set up to store your work from this tutorial.
+Now you have a GitHub repository set up to store your work from this workshop.

 ## Prepare Brev Instance
 #### Create an NVIDIA Brev account